The History of Area 51

 In the early 1990's conspiracy theories erupted with the advent of the world wide web.
 The Federal Government acquired an expanded area of land around Area 51 that had been the best viewing spots for public anomaly spotters, and the public had to find a new viewing platform over 40 km from the base.

 So where does the evidence take us with regards to Area 51?

 Sightings of strange objects in the sky abound.
 Does this mean there are alien spacecraft flying above Area 51 or does it simply mean that people are seeing things they haven't seen before and can't readily explain?
-Seeing something you can't explain doesn't automatically mean you are seeing aliens.
+Seeing something you can't explain doesn't automatically mean you are seeing extraterrestrial spacecraft.
 We now know that since the 1950's the US Government has been testing advanced aircraft which looked very different to what people were accustomed to seeing in the sky, many of which were capable of flying at very high altitudes and very high speeds.
 Is it more likely that people seeing these planes being tested would think they are extraterrestrial, or that alien spacecraft were flying above Area 51 and assisting the US with technological advancement?
 I think the best case against the latter is that if aliens were indeed assisting with technological advancement, why did the technology still have to go through stages of development firstly with the U-2, then an F-117 and then a B-2?
 With alien technology wouldn't we have simply jumped straight to something beyond even the B-2?
 These incremental steps in advancement are probably the most compelling evidence for Area 51 being nothing more than a secret testing area for terrestrial technology.